asyncapi/parser-js/docs/ruleset/recommended-ruleset.md

 # AsyncAPI Recommended Ruleset

-The recommended ruleset, which verify good practices when writing the specification structure.
+The recommended ruleset, which verifies good practices when writing the specification structure.

 > **Note**
 > These rules will apply to each version, starting with `2.0.0`.